 Who Else Wants To Win A \$25 Gift Card?

-The Grand Prize Winner of last month's Trivia Challenge Quiz is John Terry!
-He was the first person to correctly answer my quiz question from last month: Which god is June named after?
+The Grand Prize Winner of last month's Trivia Challenge Quiz is Sheryl Crimmins!
+She was the first person to correctly answer my quiz question from last month: Which of these U.S. Presidents died on July 4th?